Wuzzmi/swe1r-auto_splitter/README.md

 # STAR WARS RACER AUTOSPLITTER (for LibreSplit)
 **A script that automates LibreSplit's timer, for Star Wars Episode I Racer speedruns.**
 Based on [Galeforce's LiveSplit Autosplitter](https://github.com/everalert/swe1r-autosplitter) v0.5.1
-The same autosplitter logic, converted to LUA, with some additions/compatability changes.
+The same autosplitter logic, converted to Lua, with some additions/compatability changes.

 ### FEATURES
 * Choice to auto Start when file is opened, or "Start Race" is selected